-OPTION IMPACT ON RATES IMPACT ON DEBT IMPACT ON LEVELS OF SERVICE OTHER IMPACTS OPTION ONE (RECYCLING CRATES) Average increase \$146/year (range \$126 in year 2 to \$164 in year 10) \$600,000 - \$700,000 over 5- 7 years for bin purchase Increased through introduction of recycling bins, and no cost to use transfer station for recycling Easier to recycle, resulting in reduced waste to landfill.
-Cost saving of yellow bags (\$78 at 1 bag per week) OPTION TWO (STATUS QUO) No impact No impact No change Ratepayers continue to pay for yellow bags (or additional blue bags) for recycling or pay to take their waste to transfer station.
-Potential increased costs of waste management from Central Government.
+OPTION IMPACT ON RATES IMPACT ON DEBT IMPACT ON LEVELS OF SERVICE OTHER IMPACTS ORTION ONE A ¢400,000 la casa a a d la c OPTION ONE (RECYCLING CRATES) Average increase \$146/year from year 2 \$400,000- 500,000 over 5-7 years for bin purchase Increased by introducing recycling bins, and no cost to use transfer station for recycling Easier to recycle, resulting in reduced waste to landfill.
+Eliminate cost of yellow bags (\$78/year at 1 bag per week).
+Reduce cost of blue bags (saving \$44/year at 27% of one bag per week) OPTION TWO (STATUS QUO) No impact No impact No change Ratepayers continue to pay for yellow bags (or additional blue bags) for recycling or pay to take their waste to transfer station.